ContHutch++: Stochastic trace estimation for implicit integral operators: Background material

 Hutchinson's estimator uses matrix-vector products with random vectors to approximate the trace of a matrix when it is infeasible to calculate the trace directly~\cite{hutchinson}.
 Given a matrix $A \in \mathbb{R}^{n \times n}$, Hutchinson's estimate with $m$ probe vectors is given by

 where $z_i \in \mathbb{R}^n$ are independent, identically distributed (i.i.d.) random vectors~\cite{hutchinson}.
 Common random distributions for $z_i$ include i.i.d.~standard Gaussian or Rademacher vectors, whose components are randomly chosen as $+1$ or $-1$.
 Since these random vectors have entries with mean 0 and variance 1, Hutchinson's estimator has the property that $\mathbb{E}[H_m(A)] = \Tr(A)$.
-Furthermore, in the case of standard Gaussian random vectors and symmetric positive semidefinite (PSD) matrices, we can explicitly determine how many matrix-vector products are needed to accurately estimate $\Tr(A)$ with high probability~\cite[Theorem 5.2]{avron2011randomized}.
-The relative error bound below is tight when a few eigenvalues dominate the trace of $A$, but overestimates the relative error when the singular values of $A$ have slow decay~\cite{Hutch++}. \begin{theorem} Let $A \in \R^{n\times n}$ be symmetric PSD, $\varepsilon>0$, and $0 < \delta < 1$.
+Furthermore, in the case of standard Gaussian random vectors and symmetric positive semidefinite (PSD) matrices, we can explicitly determine how many matrix-vector products are needed to accurately estimate $\Tr(A)$ with high probability~\cite{avron2011randomized,roosta2015improved}.
+The lower bound on the number of matrix-vector products below indicates that Hutchinson's estimator improves when the eigenvalues of $A$ have slow decay~\cite[Theorem~3]{roosta2015improved}. \begin{theorem} Let $A \in \R^{n\times n}$ be symmetric PSD, $0<\varepsilon<1$, and $0 < \delta < 1$.
 Let $z_1, \ldots, z_m$ be i.i.d.~standard Gaussian random vectors.
-Then, $|H_m(A) - \Tr(A)| < \varepsilon \Tr(A)$ with probability $ \geq 1-\delta$ if $m > 20 \log(2/\delta) / \varepsilon^2$. \end{theorem} We formulate a continuous analogue of Hutchinson's estimator for the trace of a function $f:\Omega \times \Omega \to \R$ in~\cref{sec:Results} and prove an analogue of~\cref{thm:HutchinsonBound} in~\cref{sec:ContHutch} (see~\cref{cor:ContHutch2}).
+Then, $|H_m(A) - \Tr(A)| < \varepsilon \Tr(A)$ with probability $ \geq 1-\delta$ if $m > 8 C_A \log(2/\delta) / \varepsilon^2$, where $C_A=\|A\|_2/\Tr(A)\leq 1$. \end{theorem} We formulate a continuous analogue of Hutchinson's estimator for the trace of a function $f:\Omega \times \Omega \to \R$ in~\cref{sec:Results} and prove an analogue of~\cref{thm:HutchinsonBound} in~\cref{sec:ContHutch} (see~\cref{cor:ContHutch2}).